 - Inflation: Increase in the dividend may not be on par with the increase in inflation rates.
 So if you are completely dependent upon such stocks for your daily living, then it may be a problem.

 - Taxes: Dividend income is taxable income.
 This also reduces the rate of return for the investor.

-Income stocks are the most common components of investor portfolios due to its various advantages.
+Income stocks are the most common components of investor portfolios due to their various advantages.
 It helps to maintain a regular source of income for the investors looking for Passive Income.
 These are less risky forms of investments as the companies are established enough to remain stable during the bear markets than the other stocks.